njz3/BFF_gameassets/image_njz3/QUICKSTART.md

 Your computer must be switched off and the power cord removed to avoid any electric shock.
-Open your computer and fix the SATA disk drive into your computer.
+Open your computer and attach the SATA disk drive into your computer.
 Connect it using a SATA cable to an available port on your motherboard and connect the other side to the drive at the small SATA connector for data.
 Then connect the drive to your ATX power supply using the second, larger